Federated Learning for Collaborative Inference Systems: The Case of Early Exit Networks: Background and Related Work

 \subsection{Early Exit Networks}

-Early Exit Networks (EENs), introduced initially as BranchyNet~\cite{teerapittayanon2016branchynet}, extend Deep Neural Networks (DNNs) by incorporating additional classifiers (i.e., early exits) at intermediate layers.
-For instance, integrating an early exit into a standard ResNet-34~\cite{he2016deep} architecture might involve adding a classifier after the 18th layer, effectively enabling the original ResNet-34 to also function as a ResNet-18.
-The initial motivation for such a design is to allow for faster real-time inference with less computational cost, which is especially useful in computationally heavy computer vision and natural language processing tasks~\cite[Table~4]{matsubara2022split}.
-As depicted in Figure~\ref{fig:early_exit_classic}(a), the process works as follows: during the inference for an input sample, if an early exit provides a high-confidence prediction (e.g., falling below a predefined entropy threshold), inference terminates immediately at that exit and the prediction is served.
-Otherwise, the sample is transmitted to the subsequent exit for processing.
-Within a CIS, the procedure can be extended to a distributed setting where each client maintains a model that includes a specific exit and all possible smaller exits.
-During inference, instead of transmitting the input sample within the \emph{same} model from one exit to the next, the sample will be sent from a client on one layer of the network to a client on the subsequent layer that holds a more powerful exit as shown in Figure~\ref{fig:early_exit_classic}(b).
+Early Exit Networks (EENs), introduced initially as BranchyNets~\cite{teerapittayanon2016branchynet}, extend DNNs by adding classifiers, or early exits, at intermediate layers.
+For instance, integrating an early exit into a standard ResNet-34~\cite{he2016deep} architecture might involve adding a classifier after the 8th residual block, thereby creating a smaller network within the original ResNet-34 that has the same depth as a ResNet-18.
+The initial motivation for this design is to enable faster inference with less computational cost, which is especially useful in computationally heavy computer vision and natural language processing tasks~\cite[Table~4]{matsubara2022split}.
+Figure~\ref{fig:early_exit_classic}(a) details the inference process in standard EENs.
+The typical training procedure involves minimizing the expected weighted loss across \emph{all} exits~\cite{teerapittayanon2016branchynet,DBLP:conf/iclr/HuangCLWMW18, li2019improved, DBLP:conf/aaai/HuDHB19, kaya2019shallow}: